spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks-hybrid-nodes/import-eks-cluster-enable-hybrid-mode.md

 - Access to an AWS cloud account.

 - Palette integration with AWS account.
-Review [Add AWS Account](../add-aws-accounts.md) for guidance.
+Review [Add an AWS Account tp Palette](../add-aws-accounts.md) for guidance.

 - Your Palette account role must have the `clusterProfile.create` permission to import a cluster profile.
 Refer to the [Cluster Profile](../../../../user-management/palette-rbac/project-scope-roles-permissions.md#cluster-profile)